Equality, Diversity and Human Rights

 - Specific Key Performance Indicators (KPIs) from the Social Value Model will form part of the local contract and reporting KPIs for the successful supplier.
 The KPIs will be reported based on the agreed reporting period to ensure that the supplier is achieving its social value objectives.

 - Our Safeguarding Policies for Adults and Children aim to protect and respond on behalf of adults and children with care and support needs who are experiencing, or at risk of, abuse or neglect through the process of identifying, reporting and preventing abuse.
-The purpose of the Policy is to provide a pathway for staff to ensure safe practice, a clear process for partnership working and an understanding of the adult and children safeguarding process.
+The purpose of the Policy is to provide a pathway for staff to ensure safe practice, a clear process for partnership working and an understanding of the adult and children safeguarding process, which include, recognition, responding and reporting abuse.

 - We confirm the identities of all new employees and their right to work in the United Kingdom, and pay all our employees above the National Living Wage.

-- Support our staff to understand and respond to modern slavery and human trafficking, and the impact that each and every individual working in the NHS can have in keeping present and potential future victims of modern slavery and human trafficking safe.
+- We support our staff to understand and respond to modern slavery and human trafficking, and the impact that each and every individual working in the NHS can have in keeping present and potential future victims of modern slavery and human trafficking safe.

 - Our Equality, Diversity and Human Rights (EDHR) policy, Dignity at Work and Grievance policies ensure that our employees have a mechanism by which they are able to address issues which affect them personally.

-This statement was approved at the Trust Board on 3rd August 2022 and will be reviewed annually.
+This statement has been approved by the Trust Board on 5th October 2023 and will be reviewed annually.

 Workforce Disability Equality Standard (WDES)